Parents & Educators

 The Cortland Free Library welcomes parents, teachers, and caregivers to take advantage of the library resources and programs.
 Please browse the links below or contact Youth Services for more information.

-If you need suggested titles for your child please feel free to contact Youth Services.
-Please include your child’s age, grade-level, reading level, and interests.
+If you need suggested titles for your child please feel free to fill out our Book Match form.

 NoveList Fiction Guide – A reader’s guide to finding new authors and titles by using a favorite book as a starting point.
 Includes theme-oriented book lists and award lists.
 This database is provided through the Finger Lakes Library System and requires a library card.